the-tobias-project/hydra/README.md

 ## Data prep details

 We will use chromosome 21 and 22 from 1000 Genomes phase 3 for demonstration purposes (n=2504).
-You can find the relevant dataset in `testData/`, or download a copy using `build/download1kG.sh`.
+You can find the relevant dataset in `testData/`, or download a copy using `testData/download1kG.sh`.
 For the purposes of this demo, the data has been thinned to contain 100k snps, and the individuals are split into 3 separate datasets.

+Running the `testData/download1kG.sh` script will take approximately 20 minutes to one hour to complete, depending on your network connection and your computing power.
+You will also need approximately 45 GB of free disk space.

 ## Troubleshooting